Your First Visit

 What to Expect

-If you have never seen a chiropractor, osteopath or massage therapist before, it is natural to wonder what to expect during your initial visit and follow-up appointments.
+If you have never seen a chiropractor, osteopath, osteomyologist or massage therapist before, it is natural to wonder what to expect during your initial visit and follow-up appointments.
 With this in mind, we want to give you as much information as possible so you can feel at ease.

-When you first arrive, you will be warmly welcomed by our friendly Clinic Assistant Team, who will ask you to complete our new patient paperwork; then you will be met by your designated practitioner and shown to a private consulting room.
+When you first arrive, you will be warmly welcomed by our friendly Clinic Assistant Team, who will ask you to complete our new patient paperwork and show you around the clinic; then you will be introduced to your your designated practitioner and shown to our private consulting room.

 During your first visit, your practitioner will ask you questions not only about the pain or complaint that may have brought you to us, but also about your past medical history and general lifestyle.
 This will ensure that your diagnosis is accurate and that a cause is established.